 In addition to its energy work, Bracewell represents “major players” in the banking and financial, construction, distribution, maritime, and hospitality industries.
 The firm’s national presence is “prominent with respect to corporate and M&A matters involving master limited partnerships.”
-John Klauberg is “an electric power deal expert.”

 The practice “draws on the firm’s reputation in the oil and gas sector” and “acts predominantly on behalf of sponsors, but has been committed to growing its lender-side experience in recent years.”
 The “highly regarded” Robin Miles led a team advising joint venture Ruby Pipeline and its parent company, El Paso Corporation, on a project debt refinancing.

 Structured Finance– Ryan Holcomb, Robin Miles and G. Alan Rafte

 Bracewell “brings appropriate staffing to each deal and provides very high value for the money.”
 Meanwhile, the firm “is deservedly noted for expertise in the energy sector and this seam of excellence flows through into the structured finance group.”